seankndy/react-php-alertmanager/README.md

 ## Receiver Scheduling

 Any receivers that extend AbstractReceiver can have a time-based schedule to receive alerts.
 You can use addSchedule() or setSchedules() to provide any number of `\SeanKndy\AlertManager\Scheduling\ScheduleInterface` implementations. `\SeanKndy\AlertManager\Scheduling\BasicScheduler` is a simple implementation provided with the package that you can use, or you can easily write your own scheduling logic by implementing the ScheduleInterface.
-It's just one method: `isActive($atTime) : bool`.
+It's just one method: `public function isActive($atTime) : bool` and should return true if the given schedule is active/in effect at the timestamp $atTime, otherwise false.

 ## Receiver Filtering